bouzayenilyes/RestroPro/README.md

 It supports order management, inventory tracking, table booking, real-time sales reporting, and more — all in one intuitive interface.

-> 🔐 This software is a **commercial product** purchased from CodeCanyon.
-You must own a license to use or deploy it.

 ---